 Incredible.
 I instantly booked up my tours as I was impressed.

-But, there are many alternative activities which will allow you to see the wildlife without contributing to the abuse.
+But, there are many alternative activities that will allow you to see the wildlife without contributing to the abuse.

 6. It’s not responsible tourism

-When we travel, it’s always a good practice to ensure we’re being responsible.
+When we travel, it’s always a good practice to ensure we’re responsible.

-Dressing correctly in temples or for certain cultures, leaving only footprints and, lastly but most importantly, not supporting organisations which are not ethical.
+Dressing correctly in temples or for certain cultures, leaving only footprints and, lastly but most importantly, not supporting organisations that are not ethical.

 By paying money for an elephant safari tour, you’re supporting the process.
 Of course, it’s completely your choice but it is good to keep it in mind and think beyond a few holiday snaps.